The goals of the Wellington County Branch of Ontario Ancestors are:

 - to encourage, bring together, inform, and assist those interested in the pursuit of family history.

 - to share the expertise of volunteer members with others.

 - to promote family history through meetings, educational programs, in-services, newsletters, books, and other programs.

-- to encourage membership in the Wellington County Branch and the Ontario Genealogical Society.
+- to encourage membership in the Wellington County Branch and Ontario Ancestors.

 - to promote, encourage and foster family history research.